Couleslaw/Project-L/docs/index.md

 This is the documentation for a computer version of the **Project L** board game.
 This project implements the game in Unity and provides an API for training intelligent agents to play the game.

-## User Documentation
+## User Guide

-The [user documentation](./UserDocs/index) provides a guide on how to play the game.
+The [user guide](./UserDocs/index) explains the game rules and how to play the game.

-## Functional Documentation
+## Functional Specification

-The [functional documentation](./FunctionDocs/index) specifies everything about the user perspective of the Unity implementation of the game.
+The [functional specification](./FunctionDocs/index) specifies everything about the user perspective of the Unity implementation of the game.

 ## Technical Documentation